Constraints on $f(T)$ Gravity from Solar Neutrino Conversion: Torsion Effects on Neutrino Oscillations

 Any possible coupling of Majorana neutrinos with torsion might arise through the axial-vector current $\bar\nu_M\gamma^\mu\gamma^5\nu_M$, coupled to $A_\mu$.
 In the simplest spherically symmetric teleparallel geometries—e.g., TEGR with a good tetrad (\ref{eqn11})—the axial-vector component vanishes, $A^\mu = 0$ \cite{Piriz}, while $T_\mu$ remains non-zero.
 Moreover, the covariant derivative $D_\mu = \partial_\mu + \Gamma_\mu$ in the Dirac equation contains the spin connection $\Gamma_\mu$, defined as $\Gamma_\mu = \tfrac{1}{8} [\gamma^{\hat{a}},\gamma^{\hat{b}}] e^\nu_{\hat{a}} e_{\hat{b} \nu ; \mu}$ to ensure local Lorentz covariance.
 A relevant term is the contraction $\gamma^{\hat{a}} e^\mu_{\hat{a}} \Gamma_\mu$, which can be shown \cite{Curved1,Curved6} in details as

 where $\text{g}$ denotes again the metric determinant and $\gamma_5$ is the chiral gamma matrix.
 As mentioned earlier, since $A^\mu = 0$ under spherical symmetry, this term does not contribute.

-Consequently, for the spherically symmetric spacetime examined in this work, the axial torsion vector $A^\mu$ vanishes for the adopted tetrad choice, leaving only the vector coupling contribution.
-Since the vector current identically vanishes for Majorana neutrinos, the subsequent analysis is therefore restricted only to the Dirac neutrinos.
+In the spherically symmetric geometry considered here, the axial torsion $A^\mu$ vanishes for the chosen tetrad leaving only the vector coupling term.
+For Majorana neutrinos, the vector current vanishes identically, so we restrict our analysis to Dirac neutrinos in what follows.

 Following the above considerations, we model torsion effects from an astrophysical source through a vector field $T_\mu$.
 The neutrino propagation is then described by the action

 The mass terms are defined by the components $m_{\alpha\beta}$ of a $3 \times 3$ flavor-basis matrix acting on the left- and right-handed two-component spinors, $\upnu_{\alpha (L,R)}$.
 The chiral structure is encoded in the right- and left-handed Pauli matrices, $\sigma^\mu_R= \left(\sigma^0,\sigma^1,\sigma^2,\sigma^3\right)$ and $\sigma^\mu_L= \left(\sigma^0,-\sigma^1,-\sigma^2,-\sigma^3\right)$, respectively.
 Furthermore, the Lorentz vector field for spinors is expressed as $\bar{\psi} \gamma^\mu \psi = \psi^\dagger_L \sigma^\mu_L \psi_L + \psi^\dagger_R \sigma^\mu_R \psi_R$ \cite{Cott-Green}, as reflected in the action's third line.
 Also, the superscript $V$ on the coupling constant $\kappa$ has been dropped for simplicity.